FrancescoFattori/FrancescoFattori.github.io/README.md

 # Github Pages Website
-This is a basic static website that is hosted by github servers available at the link [francescofattori.github.io](https://francescofattori.github.io)
+This is the main repository of a basic static website that is hosted by github servers available at the link [francescofattori.github.io](https://francescofattori.github.io).\
+This service cannot run a proper server application but can host html client files.
+Specific servers has to be run separately.

 ## Rules
 * With a personal account the repository must be public